 Why search affects lifetime value

-Returning customers often do not browse the store like first-time visitors.
+Returning customers do not browse the store like first-time visitors.
 They want to restock, replace, upgrade, or explore something adjacent to a product they already trust.

 That means search becomes a shortcut to repeat revenue.
 When it works, the experience feels effortless.
 When it fails, loyal shoppers feel the friction immediately because they expected the store to know them better than this.